DataDog/dd-py-tracing-workshop/README.md

 * Redis, the backing datastore
 * Datadog agent, a process that listens for, samples and aggregates traces

 You can run the following command to verify these are running properly.
+You might have to use `sudo` according to your permissions.

 ```bash
 $ docker-compose ps